Vandivier/afterecon/content/2014-11-06-municipal-bonds-and-the-cost-of-sovereignty.md

 ---
-title: "Municipal Bonds and the Cost of Sovereignty"
+title: Municipal Bonds and the Cost of Sovereignty
 date: 2014-11-06
 author: John Vandivier
 status: publish